wilsonmar/wilsonmar.github.io/_posts/2022-04-13-hashicorp-consul.md

    ## Service Graph Intentions

-   The Consul GUI enables searching for connections by name (instead of IP addresses) as well as enable management of connections between specific <strong>services by name</strong> (instead of IP addresses):
+   The Consul GUI enables search for connections by name (instead of IP addresses) as well as specifying connections between specific <strong>services by name</strong> (instead of IP addresses):

    <img alt="Consul Intentions GUI" width="1614" height="1680" src="https://res.cloudinary.com/dcajqrroq/image/upload/v1652266696/consul-intentions-gui-1614x1680_gm9diw.png"></a>

+   PROTIP: Working with service names using a GUI not only reduces hassle but also <strong>minimizes mistakes</strong>, which have dire Security consequences.

 1. On the CLI, Deny the web server from talking to anything: